September 18, 2009

 How To Have Pretty Wedding Garter Toss Photos

-You aren’t a model.
-You are just a beautiful bride marrying the man of your dreams.
+You aren't a model.
+You are just a beautiful bride marrying the person of your dreams.
 It can be hard to all of a sudden be the center of attention with everyone, not to mention a trained professional, wanting to take your picture.
 Having your wedding garter removed and having it photographed is no exception to this fear.
-But, here are some tips to getting a wedding garter toss photo that you won’t mind showing to your kids…
+But, here are some tips to getting a wedding garter toss photo that you won't mind showing to your kids…

 Beautify the Legs

-Perhaps with the long dress you aren’t as focused on your legs, but, if you want no regrets with the wedding garter toss photos, get your legs looking their best.
-This includes shaving, maybe using tan towels or some sort of bronzing cream so they aren’t so pale, and even doing a few squats and calf raises in weeks leading up to the big day.
+Perhaps with the long wedding dress you aren't as focused on your legs, but, if you want no regrets with the wedding garter toss photos, get your legs looking their best.
+This includes shaving, maybe using tan towels or some sort of bronzing cream so they aren't so pale, and even doing a few squats and calf raises in weeks leading up to the big day.

-Talk To Your Groom
+Talk To Your Partner

 Proper Placement